MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 1 - Graphics with JSwing.md

 buttonName.setIcon(icon);
 ```

-If your button and image are the same dimensions, the image should fit perfectly onto the button.
+If your button/label and image are the same dimensions, the image should fit perfectly.

 To retrieve the current image on a button, we can use this: